-The School has an injury rehabilitation provision to help students better understand and recover from injury and/or prevent them from developing chronic injuries.
-There is a cross faculty best practice commitment and intention for an integrative approach.
+NSCD has an injury rehabilitation provision to help students better understand and recover from injury and/or prevent them from developing chronic injuries.

-These run weekly as part of technical classes.
-They are an opportunity for developing somatic awareness by restoring energy and re-organizing the body in terms of injury recovery.
-The intention of the class is to create energetic and structural balance through an amalgam of Somatic Movement practices (experiential anatomy, developmental and evolutionary movement, BMC, yoga, Pilates).
+These run regularly as part of technical classes.
+They are an opportunity for students to develop somatic awareness by restoring energy and re-organizing the body in terms of injury recovery.
+The intention of the class is to create energetic and structural balance through an amalgamation of Somatic Movement practices (experiential anatomy, developmental and evolutionary movement, BMC, yoga, pilates).
 Learning involves solo explorations, partner touch re-patterning work, as well as group exercises.

-The Bodywork Studio area has a range of equipment to aid students in working with the body Including, Pilates machines, free weights, proprioceptive aids, cardio machines and a stretching/restorative area.
+The Bodywork Studio has a range of equipment to aid students in working with the body, including Pilates machines, free weights, proprioceptive aids, cardio machines and a stretching/restorative area.

-The School works in collaboration with local osteopathy, physiotherapy, acupuncture and massage providers to support the recovery from injury.
-The provision is subsidised by the school to ensure all students can access treatment.
-This happens in close consultation with the Bodywork Supervisor in order to ensure effect return to class and/or rehearsal.
+NSCD works in collaboration with local osteopathy, physiotherapy, acupuncture and massage providers to support recovery from injury.
+The provision is subsidised by NSCD to ensure all students can access treatment.
+This happens in close consultation with the Physio and Wellbeing Teams in order to ensure safe return to class and/or rehearsal.
 We offer help and support in finding a local GP and other NHS services – if a medical route is necessary (i.e. specialist consultations, scans etc.)

-NSCD is committed to provide a safe and healthy environment to train dance artists but the NSCD courses and assessments can be physically demanding.
-In addition, dance skills by their very nature include elements of risk, including injury.
-Whilst we take reasonably practicable measures to reduce or eliminate these risks, it is not possible to eliminate them all.
-For this reason, we encourage students to consider taking out private health insurance to support with any medical treatment that they may require.
-Health care can be obtained free of charge from the NHS but waiting times for treatment are unpredictable and may result in disruption to and interruption of studies.
-A useful resource on health insurance is One Dance UK: https://www.onedanceuk.org/resource/health-insurance-dancers-companies/
+NSCD is committed to providing a safe and healthy environment to train dance artists, however our courses and assessments can be physically demanding.
+In addition to this, dance by its very nature includes elements of risk, including injury.
+Whilst we take all reasonably practicable measures to reduce or eliminate these risks, however it is not possible to eliminate them all.
+For this reason, we encourage students to consider taking out private health insurance to support them with any medical treatment they may require.
+Health care can be obtained free of charge from the NHS but waiting times for treatment are unpredictable and may result in disruption to and/or interruption of studies.
+A useful resource on health insurance is One Dance UK: onedanceuk.org/resource/health-insurance-dancers-companies/

-These sessions often run during the week at lunchtimes to support balanced practice and a restoring for the nervous system, led by a cross faculty team.
-In addition, there is an NSCD commissioned rest session available for all students on the NSCD Virtual Learning Environment, enabling students to access this wherever they are.
+These in-person sessions often run during the week at lunchtime to support balanced practice and restoration of the nervous system, led by a cross-faculty team.
+In addition to this, there is an NSCD-commissioned rest session available for all students via the NSCD Virtual Learning Environment (VLE), enabling students to access this wherever they may be.

-Research in this area is ongoing.
-Cross faculty collaborations are integral with regular attendance to conference and workshops relating to dance and health, in house and at external intuitions, as well as through Erasmus exchange.
-A recent study of ‘periodisation’ training has taken place and informed the organisation of curricula delivery.
+Research in this area at NSCD is ongoing.
+Cross-faculty collaborations are integral to this with regular attendance at conferences and workshops relating to dance and health, both in-house and at external institutions, as well as through exchange programmes.

 Students can contact any member of staff at any time should they be concerned with an injury, who will signpost them appropriately.